 How to dry cloth diapers

-Air drying is the best way to dry cloth nappies but you can tumble dry them on a low heat if necessary.
-Be aware that this may shorten the life of your nappies and that you should never tumble PUL fabric as it may melt.
+Air drying is the best way to dry cloth nappies.
+You can tumble dry them on a low heat though, if necessary.
+Be aware that this may shorten the life of your nappies.
+Also, you should never tumble PUL fabric as it may melt.

 Washing cloth nappies with other clothes

-As long as you do a separate rinse of your reusable nappies first as described above, washing cloth nappies with other clothes is perfectly fine.
-I usually add my daughter’s clothes and any other small items such as tea towels.
+As long as you prewash your reusable nappies as described above, washing them with other clothes is perfectly fine.
+I usually add Ursula’s clothes and any other small items such as tea towels and cloth wipes.
 The only downside is that you can’t add fabric softener to the wash.

 How often to clean your washing machine